Auna-V/ML-defect-prediction/README.md

 - `data/`: Contains `Train_data.csv` (with defects) and `Test_data.csv` (unlabeled).
 - `notebook/`: Jupyter/Colab notebook for model training and prediction.
 - `results/`: Final predictions with defect labels.
-- `requirements.txt`: Libraries needed to run this project.

 ---
 Features Used